codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 - The number should be at least two times the number of CPU cores.

 - Consider how many writing client connections the other nodes would have.
-Divide this by four and use that as the ``wsrep_slave_threads`` value.
+Divide this by four and use that as the :ref:`wsrep_slave_threads <wsrep_slave_threads>` value.

 .. code-block:: ini